NFL on Nickelodeon: Ratings

-Shortly there afterward, CBS Sports chairman Sean McManus said CBS Sports was open for more sports experiments with ViacomCBS properties.
-McManus added that he put specific emphasis on how are they going to broadcast the game itself and still make it attractive to audiences of all ages.
-The Nickelodeon-NFL broadcast of the NFL Wild Card playoff game itself, took nine months to put together.
-McManus previously said that a major factor in CBS wanting to get one of the two extra playoff games in 2020-21 was in order for them to place a dual, kids-focused broadcast on Nickelodeon.
-McManus also said that the NFL understood that the broadcast on Nickelodeon than was going to look different from a normal CBS NFL broadcast.
-He added that the NFL really saw the value and are intent on reaching a younger audience since that's where the fans of the future are.

 The January 16, 2022 broadcast on Nickelodeon drew approximately 1.3 million viewers.
 Combined with the 40 million viewers who watched the 49ers-Cowboys game on CBS, then approximately 41.496 million viewers watched in total.
 This was the biggest audience that any television network received for a Sunday wild card playoff game since 2015.
 That figure was 35% up from the same window from the previous year.
 According to CBS Sports, it was the most-streamed non-Super Bowl NFL game ever on Paramount+.

 The December 25, 2022 broadcast on Nickelodeon drew approximately 900,000 viewers.
 This was a 400% increase over the previous year's Christmas Day time slot, as well as the highest-rated Christmas Day telecast since 2016, with approximately 2.6 million viewers watching in full or in part.
 Combined with the roughly 22 million who watched the Broncos-Rams game on CBS, then approximately 22.574 million viewers watched in total.
 Despite that figure being down from both the Christmas and equivalent Sunday windows the previous year, it was the largest Christmas audience for CBS.

+The December 25, 2023 broadcast on Nickelodeon drew approximately 900,000 viewers.
+This was the most-watched early afternoon program on Christmas Day in ten years.
+Combined with the 28 million who watched the Raiders-Chiefs game on CBS, then approximately 29.171 million viewers watched in total, peaking at around 37.163 million.
+This was a 29% increase over the previous year's game.
+According to CBS Sports, this not only marked it as the largest Christmas Day audience for CBS, but also the biggest audience for an NFL Christmas Day game since 1989.

+The Super Bowl broadcast on February 11, 2024, drew approximately 1.2 million viewers.
+Combined with the 120 million who watched the 49ers–Chiefs game on CBS, and the 2.3 million on Univision, then approximately 123.714 million viewers watched in total.
+This was a 7% increase over the previous year's game.
+According to CBS Sports, it was the most-streamed Super Bowl ever on Paramount+.